wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 Furthermore:

 * The callable function has access to some fields of the transaction that called the dApp script.
 See the [Invocation](/en/ride/structures/common-structures/invocation) article.
-* The verifier function has acces to the fields of the outgoing transaction or order, including [proofs](/en/blockchain/transaction/transaction-proof).
+* The verifier function has access to the fields of the outgoing transaction or order, including [proofs](/en/blockchain/transaction/transaction-proof).

-## Attaching dApp script to Account
+## Assigning dApp Script to Account

-To attach a dApp script to an account you need to send a [set script transaction](/en/blockchain/transaction-type/set-script-transaction) from this account:
+To assign dApp script to an account you need to send a [set script transaction](/en/blockchain/transaction-type/set-script-transaction) from this account.

 There are the following options to put the transaction: